Gdoc/Admin

 We need data to understand the world around us.
 There are few areas where gathering this data is more difficult than biodiversity.

 There are millions of species on Earth.
-We don’t even know exactly how many species there are – the most-cited estimates are between 5 to 10 million.1 We have identified and described just over 2 million of them.
+We don’t even know exactly how many species there are.1 We have identified and described just over 2 million of them.
 And of course, species do not just live in one place: there are many populations of a single species spread across the world.
 That’s before we even get to the really challenging part of counting all of the individuals in each.
 Trying to understand what’s happening to an Amazonian frog species, almost too small to see with the naked eye, is no easy task.
 This work is really hard.

 One project that I think deserves an immense amount of credit is the Living Planet Report, led by the Zoological Society of London (ZSL) and World Wildlife Fund (WWF).2 You might know it from the infamous Living Planet Index [which I cover here] which often hits the headlines.
 I’m going to distinguish the underlying project from the index because I think the index, and how it is interpreted, does a disservice to the incredible amount of work that they do.